Help us improve this section of the site. Can we get your feedback? Click here

 CodeSource

-DescriptionDebt service, the sum of principal repayments and interest actually paid in currency, goods, or services, is expressed as a percentage of exports of goods and services--all transactions between residents of a country and the rest of the world involving a change of ownership from residents to nonresidents of general merchandise, net exports of goods under merchanting, nonmonetary gold, and services.
-This series differs from the standard debt to exports series in that it covers only long-term public and publicly guaranteed debt and repayments (repurchases and charges) to the IMF.
+DT.TDS.DPPF.XP.ZSDebt service is the sum of principle repayments and interest actually paid in currency, goods, or services.
+This series differs from the standard debt to exports series.
+It covers only long-term public and publicly guaranteed debt and repayments (repurchases and charges) to the IMF.
+Exports of goods and services include primary income, but do not include workers' remittances.

 more